Skip to main content

 In a way it seems like a cute and fun idea that extends from the more basic and practical sensory weighted blanket idea.

 Anyway, I wanted to let folks know where I'm at on my neurodiversity journey.
-You may have seen the post on diagnosis and resources.
+You may have seen the post on diagnosis.
 Since the diagnosis I have more or less just tried to sit with it.
-Trying not to overthink about over thinking and all that.
+Trying not to overthink about it.
 Initially I was only going to tell very close family, like Mum and my wife.
 In the end I did decide to let my boss and seniors at work know and they have been kind and supportive.
 I accidentally told some church folks, but no idea if they noticed it slip into the conversation or not.
 As you know I have also let my readers in on the story to.
 It has ended up a fairly open piece of information.
 Some know, some don't, some knew (or suspected) already before I was diagnosed.

 I guess I'm more OK with people knowing than I thought I would be at the start.
 One of the good things is that No.6 one stop shop in Edinburgh knows about it and I've been signed up for a support group for late diagnosed adults starting this month, so I will see how that goes.